airportyh/jsonr/README.md

 this concept is the serialization of immutable data structures which make heavy use of structural sharing.

+## API

+JSONR, like JSON has 2 API methods:

+* `parse(jsonrString)` - takes a JSONR string, and returns a JavaScript data structure
+* `stringify(data, indent)` - takes a JavaScript data structure, a string representing indentation amount such as `"  "`, and returns a string in JSONR format.

 ## Todo

 * load tests